lmuntaner/es6_frontend_boilerplate/readme.md

 ```
 This is requiring the compiled javascript.
 Just like any other javascript file.

-I recommend that if you use write more files, rather than requiring them here.
-Use the ES6 modules
+I recommend that if you use write more files, rather than requiring them in the html file.
-to require them inside your `app.js` file.
+Use the ES6 modules to require them inside your `app.js` file.
 That's better practice.

-There is an example.
+There is an example in `app.js`.